 Camelford’s an ideal base for exploring Cornwall’s finest beaches and breathtaking coastline, together with the expanse and solitude of rugged Bodmin Moor, just a mile away.
-Camelford Leisure Centre offers a 20m indoor swimming pool, fitness studio and tennis courts, and the town has numerous shops, cafes and takeaways, as well as pubs, library, art gallery and park.
+Camelford Leisure Centre offers a 20m indoor swimming pool, fitness studio and tennis courts, and the town has numerous shops, cafes and takeaways, as well as a pub, library, art gallery and park.
 There’s also a new skatepark.
 Golf and horse-riding are one mile away.
+Click HERE for more details.

 There are several National Trust properties and gardens within an hours’ drive, including Lanhydrock House near Bodmin, and Cotehele near Plymouth.
 The famous and ground-breaking Eden Project is well worth a visit, and only 40 minutes away.